DLXPlugins/quotes-dlx-forest/README.md

 │  └─ Themes_Forest.php
 ```

-For more information on this file, please see <a href="https://docs.dlxplugins.com/v/quotes-dlx/themes/creating-your-own-theme">the documentation on creating your own theme.
+For more information on this file, please see <a href="https://docs.dlxplugins.com/v/quotes-dlx/themes/creating-your-own-theme">the documentation on creating your own theme</a>.

 You can create your own subdirectories and initialization files if you should choose to have more than one theme in your custom plugin.